coredataglobal/RelayFi/README.md

 | SCL         | IO22  |

 ## How to use RelayFi with Arduino Ide?

-Before Starting with RelayFi, You must install ESP32 board in arduino ide, Please follow below tutorial to install the ESP32 Boards in arduino Ide.
+* Before Starting with RelayFi, You must install ESP32 board in arduino ide, Please follow below tutorial to install the ESP32 Boards in arduino Ide.

 <a href="https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/"> https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/ </a>

+* Now navigate to Tools Menu >> Boards >> ESP32 Arduino, and select board as ESP32 Dev Module.
+* Connect board with your PC/Laptop, and select COM port.
+* Make sure the relay selection jumper is connected.
+* Now open Arduino code in Arduino and click on upload button to upload the code to your board.
+It will automatically upload the code to your RelayFi noard, No need to press the reset button while uploading the code.